Maksof-waqarahmed/Web-Development-01-HTML-CSS-JS/6) JS/week_5/class_2/README.md

 > **The place where a piece of code physically lives + the variables it can access + a reference to its outer environment.**

-Every time JavaScript executes code, it creates a **lexical environment** containing:
+Every time JavaScript executes code, it creates a **lexical environment**

 ## 🔷 **Understanding the Word “Context” First**